 The student is required to meet with their mentor/practicing professional regularly: weekly or every two weeks is preferred, minimum is once a month.

 Mentor/practicing professional must have a minimum of one year of experience in the student’s field of study and have the capacity to assess the student’s EEP experience.
-Mentor/practicing professional cannot be a direct family member, a peer, or the student’s Career Advisor. tudents should consult with their Career Advisor before asking a UC faculty member.
+Mentor/practicing professional cannot be a direct family member, a peer, or the student’s Career Advisor.
+Students should consult with their Career Advisor before asking a UC faculty member.

 Experience must be evaluated by a Career Advisor.